Gradient-based optimization of 3D MHD equilibria: Regularization terms

 where $V_P$ is the volume enclosed by the plasma boundary.
 For this example, we take $\lambda_{\mathcal{S}} = \lambda_{R} = 10^3$, $R_{\text{min}} = \mathcal{R} = 0.2$ m, $w_R = w_{\mathcal{S}} = 10^{-2}$, $\lambda_{\kappa} = 1$, $\kappa_{\text{max},1} = \kappa_{\text{max},2} = 10$ m$^{-1}$, and $w_k = 1$.
 Here the volume is computed using a surface integral upon application of the divergence theorem,

 to avoid discretizing the volume.

 We begin with a stellarator whose boundary is defined by a rotating ellipse,

-where $N_P$ is the number of field periods, $a$ is the semi-major axis, and $b$ is the semi-minor axis.
+where $a$ is the semi-major axis and $b$ is the semi-minor axis.
 For this example, we take $R_0 = 5$, $a =2$, $b= 1$, and $N_P=3$.
 We optimize $f(S_P)$ with respect to modes $m \le 3$ and $|n| \le 3$ using the BFGS algorithm provided by scipy.
 (This optimization algorithm is used for all demonstrations in this work.)

 We compare the surfaces obtained with and without ($\lambda_{\mathcal{S}} = \lambda_{R} = 0$) the constraint terms, shown in Figure \ref{fig:volume_opt_xc}.
 Without the constraint, the boundary begins to self-intersect.
 Although the volume is not well-defined for this surface, the discretized surface integral given by \eqref{eq:volume_surface_integral} is reduced from its initial value of 197.39 m$^3$ to 4.18 m$^3$ by minimizing the projection of the normal vector in the $\hat{\textbf{Z}}$ direction.
 With the constraint, the surface is reduced to an axisymmetric torus with a nearly circular cross-section centered at a major radius $R_0 = 0.43$ m with an averaged minor radius of $0.24$ m and a volume of 0.50 m$^3$.